13 HR Documents and Policies every HR Manager should have

 The job profile is specific to an organization and a vital HR document that acts as a guideline for an individual job post.
 Draft the different job profiles with the line managers or reporting authorities; who can define the scope of work to the best of their knowledge and requirement.

 Appraisals are an integral part of a company’s system.
-Appraisals link to other processes within a company.
+It links to other processes within a company.
 Appraisals help determine training & development needs, promotions, salary hikes, and much more.
 Appraisals are carried out to estimate employee performance against specific benchmarks.
 Derive these benchmarks as per roles, company expectations, and industry standards.

 - Employee objectives list